 FLModafinil

-Modafinil, also known as CRL-40,940 (Flmodafinil, Lauflumide), can improve focus and reduce the desire to sleep, and it is being studied for its potential to treat narcolepsy.
+Modafinil CRL-40,940 (Flmodafinil, Lauflumide), can improve focus and reduce the desire to sleep, and it is being studied for its potential to treat narcolepsy.
 In animal studies, CRL-40,940, a psychotonic and eugeroic drug, had effects similar to but significantly stronger than modafinil.

 Tianeptine Sulfate Powder Dosage

 Based on available research, there is no firmly established standard dosage for tianeptine sulfate powder.
 Since it is an unregulated supplement, there is no official therapeutic dose.
-However, looking at clinical studies of the prescription form tianeptine sodium, some general dosage guidelines emerge:
+However, looking at clinical studies of the prescription from tianeptine sodium, some general dosage guidelines emerge:

 For depression